-Bit 2: TEII Description 0 Transmit-end interrupt requests (TEI) are disabled (Initial value) 1 Transmit-end interrupt requests (TEI) are enabled Note: TEI interrupt requests can be cleared by reading the value 1 from the SSR, then clearing the TDRE flag to 0, thereby also clearing the TEN clearing the TEIE bit to 0.
-0
+Bit 2: TEIE Description 0 Transmit-end interrupt requests (TEI) are disabled st (Initial value) 1 Transmit-end interrupt requests (TEI) are enabled

+Note: TEI interrupt requests can be cleared by reading the value 1 from the TDRE flag in SSR, then clearing the TDRE flag to 0, thereby also clearing the TEND flag to 0; or by clearing the TEIE bit to 0.

-Bits 1 and 0-Clock Enable 1 and 0 (CKE1, CKE0): These bits select the SCI clock source and enable or disable clock output from the SCK pin.
+Bits 1 and 0-Clock Enable 1 and 0 (CKE1/0): These bits select the SCI clock source and enable or disable clock output from the SCK pin.
 Depending on the settings of CKE1 and CKE0, the SCK pin can be used for generic input/output, serial clock output, or serial clock input.